 In this article, we’ll talk about maximalist running shoes and the type of people who should wear them.
-If you’re not exactly sure what a maximalist shoe looks like, just think of a Hoka One One shoe with its bright colors and maximum cushioning.
+If you’re not exactly sure what a maximalist shoe looks like, just think of Hoka One One, with its maximum cushioning and sky-high stack height.

-Hoka One One is definitely the most popular brand for maximalist running shoes, but other brands do make similar models.
+Hoka is definitely the most popular brand for maximalist running shoes, but other brands do make similar models.
+The original maximal shoes are built around plush cushioning.
+But with the advent of carbon-plate shoes such as the Nike Next%, big stack heights are entering the mainstream, so the maximalists’ time is coming.
 By the end of this article, you’ll know if you’re someone who should consider buying a pair of Hokas or any kind of maximalist shoe.

 What are Maximalist Running Shoes?

-Maximalist running shoes are shoes with lots of cushioning that tend to be especially popular with master’s runners.
+Maximalist running shoes feature lots of cushioning.
+Lots of cushioning.
+The super-plush ride tends to be especially popular with masters runners.
 They are shoes with a high stack height, which refers to shoe material between your foot and the ground.

 Typically, shoes have two different stack heights: one in the heel and one in the forefoot.
 With the exception of shoes that are “zero drop” in which both stack heights are equal, typically running shoes have a slightly higher stack height in the heel.